Here’s a confession for you: even though I love them, I used to be too lazy to eat sunflower seeds. Unshelled ones, anyway.

 You can also use them in this delicious pesto recipe from our sister site, Foodal.

 Here’s how to roast them in their shells:

-For a delicious flood of salty goodness when you pop one in your mouth, add 2-4 tablespoons of salt and 1 cup of seeds to 1 quart of water and bring to a boil.
+For a delicious flood of salty goodness when you pop one in your mouth, add 2-4 tablespoons of salt and 1 cup of seeds to 1 quart of water and bring it to a boil.

-If you’d rather roast them without the shells, you’ll first need to go through the process of shelling each and every one.
+If you’d rather roast them without the shells, first you’ll need to go through the process of shelling each and every one.

 It seems daunting, I know, but I promise you don’t have to crack each one open with your teeth.

 Grab a heavy rolling pin, a plastic baggie, and a bowl of water.

 Add half a cup of seeds to the baggie and seal it.
 Lay it flat, so that the little morsels aren’t piled on top of each other, and then crack them with the rolling pin like you’re rolling out extremely fragile bread dough.